-While treatment centers play a key role in assisting addicts with their sobriety goals, it’s ultimately up to the addict to take the help.
+While treatment centers play a key role in assisting addicts with their sobriety goals, it’s ultimately up to the addict to receive help.

 Here are the 5 most popular reasons people choose to drop out of rehab.